RetClean: Retrieval-Based Data Cleaning Using Foundation Models and Data Lakes: Demonstration Scenarios

 \stitle{Initial Setup.} To use \sys for data cleaning, the user needs to upload a table and indicate the dirty column requiring cleaning, as shown in the top left of Figure~\ref{fig:scenarios}.

-\stitle{Scenario 1:} {\em Data cleaning with \chat.} By default, users can simply click the ``Run'' button located on the bottom left-hand side of Figure~\ref{fig:scenarios}.
+\stitle{Scenario 1:} {\em Data cleaning with public models.} By default, users can simply click the ``Run'' button located on the bottom left-hand side of Figure~\ref{fig:scenarios}.
 Optionally, the user can select certain columns as the pivot column(s) from the drop-down list.
 As we will demonstrate, such selection is important as it eliminates noisy (irrelevant) columns before passing the content to the backend of \sys.
 As such, the backend modules (\att{Indexer}, \att{Reranker}, \att{Reasoner}) focus only on the data that matters.
-This scenario exclusively relies on the \chat's knowledge to generate the cleaned data values (the right-most green-marked column in Figure~\ref{fig:scenarios}).
+This scenario exclusively relies on the selected LLM knowledge to generate the cleaned data values (the right-most green-marked column in Figure~\ref{fig:scenarios}).

-\stitle{Scenario 2:} {\em Retrieval-based data cleaning with \chat.} Consider the case that the user's data is not part of \chat's world knowledge, e.g., very recent movie data.
-In this case, the user can connect their local data lake (e.g., database or CSV files), and requests a \sys cleaning procedure to perform retrieval-based data cleaning.
+\stitle{Scenario 2:} {\em Retrieval-based data cleaning with public models.} Consider the case that the user's data is not part of the world knowledge, e.g., very recent movie data.
+In this case, the user can connect their local data lake (e.g., database or CSV files), and request the \sys cleaning procedure to perform retrieval-based data cleaning (based on RAG).
 This approach utilizes different indexers, either syntactic or semantic, to retrieve relevant tuples from the data lake (see the ``Indexer'' option in Figure~\ref{fig:scenarios}).
-These tuples serve as the context that contains the relevant information, and \sys leverages \chat's powerful language reasoning to extract the relevant information from these retrieved tuples.
+These tuples serve as the context that contains the relevant information, and then \sys leverages the LLM powerful language reasoning to extract the relevant information from these retrieved tuples.
 The cleaning results are presented in the same manner as in Scenario 1.
 However, there is one main difference: when the user clicks the "\Info" button, the system displays the source tuple from the data lake that the value was extracted from (the bottom box in Figure~\ref{fig:scenarios}).

-\stitle{Scenario 3:} {\em Retrieval-based data cleaning with local models.} In this scenario, we use our custom-built local model for reasoning and extracting the correct value from the retrieved tuples.
-The model is much smaller than \chat, but it can still perform the reasoning and extraction aspects reasonably well.
-Importantly, it never sends the data anywhere, making it suitable for sensitive data.
+\stitle{Scenario 3:} {\em Retrieval-based data cleaning with local models.} In this scenario, we use a small local model for reasoning and extracting the correct value from the retrieved tuples.
+Hence, the data is not sent anywhere, making it suitable for sensitive information.

 In the retrieval-based scenarios (Scenarios 2 and 3), users can optionally select a \att{Reranker} to reorder the retrieved tuples to potentially obtain higher-quality cleaning results (more details are presented in Section~\ref{sec:details}).